clearinterface/python_interview/README.md

 ### Question 3

 How would you check the email field contains valid email address?
+Please show in new method on how to check for valid email.